Skip to main content

 • atmosphere

-The game's atmosphere is highly praised for its vibrant and nostalgic world, rich with 90s references and infused with entertaining UK humor.
-Players appreciate the immersive experience, especially with the inclusion of English voiceover in the Steam version.
+The game's atmosphere is highly praised for its vibrant and nostalgic world, rich with 90s references and infused with entertaining UK humor, particularly enhanced by the English voiceover in the Steam version.

 • “This game offers an atmospheric, vibrant, nostalgic world with a lot of 90s references and some entertaining UK humor (luckily, the Steam version has the English voiceover).”